-The HP ProLiant MicroServer is a general purpose server that provides a platform to organize and safeguard business information, allow effective communication with customers and make the most of existing office equipment and resources.
+The HP ProLiant MicroServer is a general purpose server that provides a platform to organise and safeguard business information, allow effective communication with customers and make the most of existing office equipment and resources.

-I was in need of a fast and reliable file server with built in web server.
+I was in need of a fast and reliable file server with built-in web server.
 Having investigated various NAS solutions, I decided that a full blown server would be the best option in terms of support, performance, scalability and future proofing.

 I chose the HP ProLiant MicroServer N40L partly because I like HP hardware and partially because of the £100 cashback offer.
-I've always liked HP hardware as they offer a good hardware specification using high quality parts at a very reasonable price.
+I've always liked HP hardware as they offer a good hardware specification using high-quality parts at a very reasonable price.